 - Currently instructed as the Leading Special Advocate in a number of deprivation and deportation cases before SIAC.
-Instructed in KAB (Afghani seeking resettlement package), Bank Mellat (sanctions) and Rahmatullah (individual detained for over 10 years without trial and seeking damages) in the High Court.
+Instructed in KAB (Afghan seeking resettlement package), Bank Mellat (sanctions) and Rahmatullah (individual detained for over 10 years without trial and seeking damages) in the High Court.

 - Secretary of State for the Home Department v.
-LG, IM & JM EWHC 1529 – Junior Special Advocate for IM & JM, the respondents had been made subject to Terrorism Prevention and Investigation Measures (TPIMs).
+LG, IM & JM A.C.D.
+100 – Junior Special Advocate for IM & JM, the respondents had been made subject to Terrorism Prevention and Investigation Measures (TPIMs).
 It was alleged that each of LG, IM & JM ‘are members of, and are or were senior leaders’ of Al-Muhajiroun.
 The Court upheld the TPIMs subject to amendments to a number of the measures.